kessyadd/github-user/README.md

 # Github Repositories Explorer

 This is a simple Github Repositories Explorer built using React and Typescript.
-The application allows users to search for repositories on Github by entering a GitHub username.
-The search results display the repository name, description, language, and last update.
+The application allows users to search for GitHub user by entering a GitHub username.
+The search results display list of GitHub users along with their repositores.

 ## Getting Started

-To use the application, you will need to provide a Github personal access token.
+To use the application, you will need to provide a GitHub personal access token.
 This can be done by creating a `.env` file in the root directory of the project and adding the following line:

 ```
 REACT_APP_TOKEN=your_access_token_here